microsoft/LightGBM/docs/Parameters.rst

 -  ``data`` :raw-html:`<a id="data" title="Permalink to this parameter" href="#data">&#x1F517;&#xFE0E;</a>`, default = ``""``, type = string, aliases: ``train``, ``train_data``, ``train_data_file``, ``data_filename``

-   -  path of training data, LightGBM will train from this data
+   -  path of training data, LightGBM will train from these data

+   -  support multiple train data, separated by ``,``

    -  **Note**: can be used only in CLI version